Mahesh1998/grass-docs/grass/cmake.rst

 -----------------------

 Install Miniconda:
-Navigate to https://docs.anaconda.com/miniconda/miniconda-install/ and select
+Navigate to https://docs.anaconda.com/miniconda/miniconda-install/ and select the operating system as Linux to get detailed steps of installing Miniconda.

 Add Conda forge channel to default channels